maths/moodle-qtype_stack/doc/en/About/The_philosophy_of_STACK.md

 # Philosophy of STACK

-The STACK system is a computer aided assessment package for mathematics.
+The STACK system is a computer aided assessment package for mathematics, which provides a question type for the Moodle quiz.
 In computer aided assessment (CAA), there are two classes of question types.

 *  *Teacher-provided answer questions*